-Effective October 2, 2023, we adopted an incentive compensation recovery policy (a "clawback policy") in compliance with Rule 10D -1 of the Exchange Act and the NYSE listing standards, which requires the Company to recover from current and former officers the amount of incentive-based compensation that was erroneously awarded during the three years preceding the date of an accounting restatement resulting from material non-compliance with any financial reporting requirement under U.S. securities laws.
+Our incentive compensation recovery policy (a "clawback policy"), adopted pursuant to Rule 10D-1 of the Exchange Act and the NYSE listing standards, requires the Company to recover from current and former officers the amount of incentive-based compensation that was erroneously awarded during the three years preceding the date of an accounting restatement resulting from material non-compliance with any financial reporting requirement under U.S. securities laws.